aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 - **Add same number to entire column** – inventory, currency conversion, unit conversion.
 - **Excel without formulas** – non‑technical users love the simplicity.
 - Development can be quickly completed through the existing SDK.

+**Notes**
+The maximum file size supported is 200 MB.
+The `range` parameter must be a valid Excel address (e.g., A1:B10).
+Very large worksheets may require additional processing time.

 ## How to Use the Math Calculate API with SDKs